pr9000/doclang/iso-standard.md

 - Bounding box: Use exactly 4 consecutive `location` tokens to encode a bounding box in strict order: x0, y0, x1, y1.
 - Rotated rectangle: Use exactly 8 consecutive `location` tokens to encode a (potentially rotated) rectangle in strict order: x0, y0, x1, y1, x2, y2, x3, y3; x0, y0 and x1, y1 lie along the bottom edge in reading order.
 - Normalization: Each `location`’s `value` is an integer in `[0, resolution]`; if a `location` specifies a `resolution` attribute it is used for that token, otherwise the `metadata.default_resolution` applies.
 When neither is available, use `512×512` as the implicit default.
+- Connection to page size: The boxes are proportional to the page where they belong, they will not capture the actual size or aspect ratio.
+Those can be reconstructed with the `page_size` metadata.

 The `location` element may only be used in elements which are meant to be interpreted as block-level, as specified further below.